User2596/Employee-Management-System/README.md

 ## Limitations
 - The system can only store a maximum of 100 employees.
 - The employee information is stored in a single CSV file, which may not be scalable for larger systems.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE.md` file for details.